-- HAIR: clean, neat, not extremely styled.
-A conservative, easily-caredfor style is preferred for business. - MAKE-UP: carefully applied, not extreme. - NAILS: well manicured, with or without colored polish.
-If polish is used, it should be carefully applied. - PERFUME: very little, if any. - CLEANLINESS: use of a deodorant very desirable.
-Excitement may make this essential. - DRESS: a suit or tailored dress in a becoming color always a safe choice.
+HAIR: clean, neat, not extremely styled.
+A conservative, easily-cared-for style is preferred for business.

+MAKE-UP: carefully applied, not extreme.

+NAILS: well manicured, with or without colored polish.
+If polish is used, it should be carefully applied.

+PERFUME: very little, if any.

+- CLEANLINESS: use of a deodorant very desirable.
+Excitement may make this essential. - Dress: a suit or tailored dress in a becoming color always a safe choice.
+Full skirts with petticoats should never be worn.
 A coat should be tailored, not dressy.
 Clothes need not be in the latest fashion but should be clean, pressed, and neat.
 White accessories must be spotless. - HAT: a small, tailored hat desirable, especially in a large city.
 It should go with your suit and become you.
 A felt hat is a good year-round choice. - GLOVES: plain, tailored gloves, especially if a hat is worn.
-If they are light, have them clean.
+If they are light, carry an extra pair to exchange for the soiled ones just before you arrive for the interview.
 In a large city, gloves are a must.
-Business women wear them to protect their hands against wind, rain, and especially the grime of subways and streetcars. - PURSE: tailored and neat.
+Businesswomen wear them to protect their hands against wind, rain, and especially the grime of subways and buses. - Purse: tailored and neat.
 Some employers, especially men, may judge your orderliness by the appearance of your purse when you open it to get a pencil or handkerchief. - SHOES: street-wear type (not play or party shoes) to go with tailored clothes.
 Be sure they are well cared for. - Hose: selected to complement street-wear shoes.
 No bare legs or bobby socks!
+Carry an extra matching stocking in your purse as insurance against a runner.